dfinity/portal/docs/developer-docs/quickstart/hello20mins.md

 ### Using two terminal windows/tabs

-Now that the code is there, the next step is to spin up a local version of theICon local machine.
+Now that the code is there, the next step is to spin up a local version of the IC on local machine.
 For this, developers should keep two terminals open:

 -   **Terminal window/tab A:** This will show the local version of the